lpbedard/csvparser/README.md

       Field2 string
     }

 If you don't add 'csv' tags close to each struct's field, the lib will set the first field using the first column of csv's row, and so on.
+So the previous struct is the same as:

+    type YourStruct struct{
+      Field1 string `csv:"0"`
+      Field2 string `csv:"1"`
+    }

 You can always define 'csv' tags (for all or some of the struct's fields) that will tell the lib which column to use:

     type YourStruct struct{
-      Field1 string
+      Field1 string `csv:"1"`
-      Field2 string `csv:"1"`
+      Field2 string `csv:"0"`
     }

 Parse the file: